Mental state

 A mental state, or a mental property, is a state of mind of a person.
 Mental states comprise a diverse class, including perception, pain/pleasure experience, belief, desire, intention, emotion, and memory.

 There is controversy concerning the exact definition of the term.
 According to epistemic approaches, the essential mark of mental states is that their subject has privileged epistemic access while others can only infer their existence from outward signs.
 Consciousness-based approaches hold that all mental states are either conscious themselves or stand in the right relation to conscious states.
 Intentionality-based approaches, on the other hand, see the power of minds to refer to objects and represent the world as the mark of the mental.
 According to functionalist approaches, mental states are defined in terms of their role in the causal network independent of their intrinsic properties.
 Some philosophers deny all the aforementioned approaches by holding that the term "mental" refers to a cluster of loosely related ideas without an underlying unifying feature shared by all.

 Various overlapping classifications of mental states have been proposed.
 Important distinctions group mental phenomena together according to whether they are sensory, propositional, intentional, conscious or occurrent.
-Sensory states involve sense impressions like visual perceptions or bodily pains.
-Propositional attitudes, like beliefs and desires, are relations a subject has to a proposition.
+Sensory states involve sense impressions such as visual perceptions or bodily pains.
+Propositional attitudes, such as beliefs and desires, are relations a subject has to a proposition.
 The characteristic of intentional states is that they refer to or are about objects or states of affairs.
 Conscious states are part of the phenomenal experience while occurrent states are causally efficacious within the owner's mind, with or without consciousness.
-An influential classification of mental states is due to Franz Brentano, who argues that there are only three basic kinds: presentations, judgments, and phenomena of love and hate.
+An influential classification of mental states was created by Franz Brentano, who argued that there are only three basic kinds: presentations, judgments, and phenomena of love and hate.

 Mental states are usually contrasted with physical or material aspects.
 For (non-eliminative) physicalists, they are a kind of high-level property that can be understood in terms of fine-grained neural activity.
 Property dualists, on the other hand, claim that no such reductive explanation is possible.
 Eliminativists may reject the existence of mental properties, or at least of those corresponding to folk psychological categories such as thought and memory.
 Mental states play an important role in various fields, including philosophy of mind, epistemology and cognitive science.
 In psychology, the term is used not just to refer to the individual mental states listed above but also to a more global assessment of a person's mental health.